If you want to bake something special, German Baumkuchen should be your first choice. Astonish and indulge your guests with this unusual cake!

 First, preheat the oven and grease your pan.
 Then measure all of your ingredients, so you will have everything ready to go.

 If you purchased an apricot jam that isn’t smooth, scoop it into your blender or food processor and blend until smooth and uniform.
-You can follow this step by putting your jelly through a fine mesh strainer or chinois, if you like.
-You’re looking for more of an apricot glaze to top your cake then a spread with bits of fruit in it.
+You can follow this step by passing it through a fine mesh strainer or chinois, if you like.
+You’re looking for more of an apricot glaze to top your cake with than a spread with bits of fruit in it.

 Step 2 – Mix Wet Ingredients

-In a large mixing bowl using a balloon whisk or the bowl of a stand mixer, whisk together the eggs and sugar until they are thick and creamy.
+In a large mixing bowl using a balloon whisk or in the bowl of a stand mixer using the whisk attachment, whisk together the eggs and sugar until they are thick and creamy.
 This should take a few minutes.

 Add the oil and orange juice, and continue whisking until thoroughly combined.